slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"The food you eat can either be the safest and most powerful form of medicine or the slowest form of poison."
 -- Ann Wigmore*

+> *"Modern lifestyles weaken the body.
+Modern psychology weakens the mind."
+-- RealJamesPierce@x*

+> *"If someone offered you a billion dollars with the only catch being that you’d have a pretty bad cold for the rest of your life, would you take it?
+Definite no for me and, I’d guess, for many of you.
+Really highlights how much more important health is than everything else."
+-- Tim Urban*